Award-winning Nitisha dhal-ighted to launch vegan and vegetarian cookery book

 Priced at £9.99, you can pre-order The Delicious Book of Dhal here.

-Find out more about UCB’s Culinary Arts Management degree, accredited by the University of Birmingham.
+Find out more about UCB’s Culinary Arts Management degree.